wxie2017/wxie2017.github.io/pages/speech/keynote-why-how-stop-buying-new-laptop.md

 ** My first laptop: Compaq

 In 2007, when I was working as a senior software developer, I got my first laptop, a Compaq evo.
-Little more than two or three years later, the charger started malfunctioning.
+Little more than three years later, the charger started malfunctioning.
 When informed of the price for a new charger, I was so disgusted with Compaq's sales practices – chargers are very cheap to produce, but Compaq sold them for a lot of money – that I refused to buy it.
 Instead, I applied for a new laptop from my employer, which is my second laptop.

 ** My second laptop: IBM ThinkPad T400